Skip to main content

 Hot/cold key collapse defense

 The cold key is owner() (admin and upgrade authority).
 The hot key is currentSigner (the PUSH_KEY on the daemon server).
-A single transaction must never collapse them onto the same address.
+A single must never collapse them onto the same address.
 Enforcement points:

 • initialize(owner_, pushKey_) reverts if pushKey_ == owner_.